FB

 Improving a Harbor Freight Trailer – from “BugPete”

-I built this trailer as a kit from Harbor Freight’s Super Duty trailer frame kit.
-The kit cost about $450.
+I built this trailer as a kit from a Harbor Freight Super Duty trailer frame kit.
+The kit cost was about $450.
 The total cost when complete was close to $2500.
-It was built for my last landlord so she can eliminate a monthly bill.
+It was a build for my last landlord so she can eliminate a monthly bill.
 She loved the trailer once it was complete.

 Major Trailer Mods

 It was my first trailer I ever built.
-I’ve now got the building bug and can’t wait to build my next trailer.
+I have now got the building bug and can’t wait to build my next trailer.
 This time for myself.

 The design beyond the frame is my own.
-Everyone that’s seen this has said what a great job I did.
+Everyone that has seen this has said what a great job I did.
 It is a tilt deck as well.
 My next trailer will be from scratch entirely.
 No frame to start with.
-At least that’s my plan.
+At least that is my plan.
 Depends on budget of course.

 BugPete